ArnaudBelcour/Workflow_GeneList_Analysis/README.md

 This workflow performs enrichment analysis (especially on GO terms).

-primaryFileManagement.py translates GO label from Blast2Go files into GO number.
+fileManagement.py translates GO label from Blast2Go files into GO number.

 enrichmentAnalysis.py is dividied in tow class.
 The first class ("EnrichmentAnalysis") is the basic method, which computes an hypergeometric test for variables (now it works for GO terms, in the future it will work for pathway) and calculates different multiple tests corrections (Bonferroni, Holm, Sidak, Benjamini & Hochberg and SGoF).
 The second class ("GOEnrichmentAnalysis") inherits from "EnrichmentAnalysis" and overrides a function to add GO label to the results.

-goTermExtractionUniprot.py queries Uniprot to obtain GO terms associated with Uniprot ID.
+go_term_extraction_uniprot.py queries Uniprot to obtain GO terms associated with Uniprot ID.

+workflow_manager.py is the main script.

 This workflow works with three directories (inputFiles, temporaryFiles and outputFiles) :